+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and tiled.
-Valleys are lined with lead materials.
-Access to the roof space is available via a hatch in the entrance hallway.
-The roof is of timber construction, with timber sarking.
-Insulation materials have been laid between the ceiling joists.
+The roof is pitched and finished in clay tiles.
+The roof void void has been converted to form living accommodation and as such no visibility of the roof structure is available.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are of PVC material.
+There are half round, UPVC gutters in place, which connect to round , UPVC and cast iron downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity brick construction, externally rendered and brick faced.
-There is provision of sub floor ventilation via air vents and ground level.
+The walls are of cavity brick construction, externally rendered.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Double glazed, timber framed windows units are installed.
-The fascias are formed in timber.
-External Decorations Visually inspected.
-Painted finish.
+The windows are of a double glazed UPVC type.
+Various skylight windows formed within the attic accommodation.
+The entrance door is of PVC type.
+External Decorations The external timbers are painted.
 Conservatories and Porches There are no conservatories or porches.